Unbelievable savings on my Alaska casino cruise adventure

 I booked the cruise on a casino deal.
 Tanner and I booked an interior cabin for the cruise for $1160, and we will get back $400.
-We had to pay the taxes and fees on the cruise and make a $200 deposit each time we got back in onboard credit (that is where the $1160 total comes from).
-My parents are not doing casino deals yet (but I hope to get them in the casino this trip).
-They booked with our favorite cruise agent, Mary at Sunnybreezes.
+We had to pay taxes and fees on the cruise and make a $200 deposit each time we got back on board credit (that is where the $1160 total comes from).
 We ended up using a sign-up bonus from a credit card to get over $800 off the price of the cruise.
 You can learn more about that here.
 That brought our out-of-pocket for this cruise down to less than $350.
 Yes!
 A week cruise to Alaska with flights and pre-cruise hotel, our out-of-pocket was $325.

-We used points and miles to fly us to Seattle.
+We used points and miles to fly to Seattle.
 On the way there, Tanner and I used United miles for our flights.
 If we had paid cash for our flight, it would have been $406.
 Instead, we used United Miles, which had been in my account for years.
-My parents are flying to Seattle on Southwest Rapid reward points.
-We are flying home with my parents on Southwest.
-We all booked our return flight using Southwest Rapid Rewards.
+We booked our return flight using Southwest Rapid Rewards.
 When I priced the two tickets back from Seattle earlier this year, it would have been $580.00 for our two flights home.

 We are flying to Seattle the day before our cruise leaves.
-This requires us to stay the night in Seattle Pre-Cruise.
-Tanner and I used Hyatt Points to book our stay.
-My parents used their Capital One Venture card credit to pay for their room.
+This requires us to stay the night in Seattle, Pre-Cruise.
+Tanner and I used Hyatt Points to book our stay at the Hyatt Place Seattle.

 Free flights and free hotel pre-cruise equals significant savings.